KarolDuracz/scratchpad/Win32/web_renderer/README.md

 Maybe is there conflict between timer and InvalidateRect and threds.
 Anyway.
 This demo was supposed to render random pixel noise as an image (video) on a page using DX11.
 Something is working.
 Not quite how I expect it to be yet, because it should display everything together and not like now, where even the RUN JS and STOP THREAD buttons are not visible because there is a conflict in rendering.
 Of course this is just a stupid demo.
 Performance is not important.

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/Win32/web_renderer/output_video_dx11.gif?raw=true)

+Ok, there is some basis for further learning.
+For now, that's enough.